 Employ collections-specific machine learning to maximise the value of your existing data and create targeted, appropriate customer journeys ensuring optimal treatment for every customer at the right time.
 Use data to inform and support agents, offering enhanced and consistent decision-making capabilities that continually optimise in light of new outcomes.

 3. Make it easy.

-No one wants to contemplate a costly and disruptive transformation that unbalances the departmental budget and inflates overheads.
-Nor do they want to spend 18 months in a protracted IT project before seeing any improvement in service or revenue.
 Today, organisations can adopt an incremental, benefits-driven, digital-first approach with minimal risk and a substantially quicker time to value.
 This is a prudent alternative to recruitment and outsourcing that, in times of economic uncertainty, delivers an all-important elastic capacity and a competitive cost to serve and doesn’t short change on customer service or protecting customers in vulnerable circumstances.